 That unhappy creature, The Hottentot Venus: Sarah Baartman (also spelled Sara, sometimes in the diminutive form Saartje, and Bartman, Bartmann, or Baartmen, was the most well known of at least two Khoikhoi women from South Africa, who, due to their large buttocks, were exhibited as freak show attractions in 19th-century Europe under the name of Hottentot Venus.

-widely black-ball’d: To exclude (a person) from society, a profession, etc.; to ostracize; from use of black balls to recorded a negative vote on admission to clubs etc.
+widely black-ball’d: To exclude (a person) from society, a profession, etc.; to ostracize; from use of black balls to record a negative vote on admission to clubs etc.

 to see her a penitent magdalene : i.e. a repentant prostitute